Realism (international relations): Classical realism

-Liberal realism or the English school or rationalism
+Liberal realism or the English school of rationalism

 The English school holds that the international system, while anarchical in structure, forms a "society of states" where common norms and interests allow for more order and stability than that which may be expected in a strict realist view.
 Prominent English School writer Hedley Bull's 1977 classic, The Anarchical Society, is a key statement of this position.